MicrosoftDocs/azure-dev-docs/articles/python/python-web-app-github-actions-app-service.md

 ### [Azure portal](#tab/azure-portal)

-To delete the resource group from the Azure portal, find the resources by searching for it's name and then in the **Overview** resource select **Delete resource group** and follow the prompts.
+To delete the resource group from the Azure portal, find the resources by searching for its name and then in the **Overview** resource select **Delete resource group** and follow the prompts.

 :::image type="content" source="media/github-actions-app-service/azure-portal-delete-resource-group.png" alt-text="Screenshot showing how to delete a resource group in Azure portal." lightbox="media/github-actions-app-service/azure-portal-delete-resource-group.png":::

 ---

 To delete the storage account that maintains the file system for Cloud Shell, which incurs a small monthly charge, delete the resource group that begins with *cloud-shell-storage-*.
-If you are the only user of the group, it's safe to delete the resource group.
+If you're the only user of the group, it's safe to delete the resource group.
 If there are other users, you can delete a storage account in the resource group.

-If you deleted the Azure resource group, consider also make the following modifications to the GitHub account and repo that was connected for continuous deployment:
+If you deleted the Azure resource group, consider also making the following modifications to the GitHub account and repo that was connected for continuous deployment:

 * In the repository, remove the *.github/workflows/\<workflow-name>.yml* file.
 * In the repository settings, remove the AZUREAPPSERVICE_PUBLISHPROFILE_ secret key created for the workflow.